zhujun24/http-request-context/README.md

 #### http.ServerResponse close event

-Sometimes, when client terminal request by close window or reload page, it will cause http.ServerResponse emit 'close' event, this event is trigger by root, so it break away from current request scope, in this case, we can add `res`(express) or `ctx.res`(koa) parameter to get context function to ensure context can be tracked, as follows:
+Sometimes, when client terminate request by close window or reload page, it will cause http.ServerResponse emit 'close' event, this event is trigger by root, so it break away from current request scope, in this case, we can add `res`(express) or `ctx.res`(koa) parameter to get context function to ensure context can be tracked, as follows:

 ```js
 // Express